Website accessibility statement

 Non-compliance with the accessibility regulations

 Users are unable to effectively navigate a web page in an order that makes sense.
 Keyboard navigation should reflect a navigation sequence that is consistent with the meaning of content.
 The tab focus goes straight to the ‘How can we help?’ search bar, and on expanding the hamburger menu, keyboard focus does not immediately go to the sub menu options.
 Users have to tab through the whole page before getting them.
 This fails WCAG 2.4.3 success criterion (focus order).
-We are in the process of working towards development of a new website, which will be in place in the final quarter of 2023.
-We fully expect this issue to be resolved at that time.
+In July 2023, we will begin the process of moving to a new website, part of Single Online Home, which we expect will fully resolve this issue.
+It is advised the new website will be live in March 2024.

 Some areas of the website do not have a visible focus.
 When an item is selected, it should have a visible focus, such as a box outlining it, to show where you are on the website.
 On the hamburger menu, the drop down arrow to expand the section does not have a visible focus when using the keyboard tab to navigate.
 Also when the user tabs from the URL, the keyboard tabs through the hamburger menu even though it is closed.
 This fails WCAG 2.4.7 success criterion (focus visible).
-We are in the process of working towards development of a new website, which will be in place in the final quarter of 2023.
-We fully expect this issue to be resolved at that time.
+In July 2023, we will begin the process of moving to a new website, part of Single Online Home, which we expect will fully resolve this issue.
+It is advised the new website will be live in March 2024.

 Elements of the website have poor colour contrast, which makes it difficult for someone with sight loss to see the content properly.
 On the external site for ‘Say thanks for a job well done’ form, the green ‘submit’ button with white text fails, and the light grey placeholder text in the inputs fails.
 On the news and appeals page, the grey year filter text fails on white and the light grey placeholder text on the neighbourhood search box fails.
 This fails WCAG 1.4.3 success criterion (contrast minimum).
-We are continuing to work through and update the website.
-We aim to have this issue fixed by May 2023.
+In July 2023, we will begin the process of moving to a new website, part of Single Online Home, which we expect will fully resolve this issue.
+It is advised the new website will be live in March 2024.

 Disproportionate burden